Your browser does not support javascript

 Continuing Education Requirements

-When must I have the required number of continuing education hours completed in order to renew my license?
+When must I complete the required number of continuing education hours to renew my license?

-With the renewal of licensure by March 31st of the current year, you will be required to complete a minimum of five hours per year of continuing education offered by a board-approved sponsor for licensure renewal in courses that emphasize the ethics, standards of practice, preneed contracts and funding, or federal or state laws and regulations governing the profession of funeral service.
-One hour per year shall cover compliance with laws and regulations governing the profession, and at least one hour per year shall cover preneed funeral arrangements.
+With the renewal of licensure by March 31st of the current year, you are required to complete a minimum of five (5) hours per year of continuing education offered by a Board-approved sponsor for licensure renewal in courses that emphasize the ethics, standards of practice, preneed contracts, and funding, or federal or state laws and regulations governing the profession of funeral service.

 Am I required to send in evidence of my continuing education hours at the time I renew?

-No, the Board will randomly select licensees for a post renewal audit.
-If selected, you would be notified by mail that documentation is required and given a time frame within which to comply.
+No. The Board randomly selects licensees for a post-renewal audit.
+If selected, you are notified that documentation is required and provided a time frame within which to comply.

 When do the continuing education requirements begin?